European Project EHRI European Holocaust Research Infrastructure - EHRI

 The overarching goal of the EHRI project is to support Holocaust research communities by opening an online portal that provides access to information on Holocaust archives and collections in Europe and beyond.

-The scholarships – offered by a call for applications that will be launched every nine months – are open to researchers of all nationalities (doctoral and post-doctoral students, archivists, librarians and documentalists), in order to support projects opening new fields of knowledge on the Shoah and allowing a comparative and transnational approach.
+The scholarships – offered on a call for applications that will be launched every nine months – are open to researchers of all nationalities (doctoral and post-doctoral students, archivists, librarians and documentalists), with the aim of supporting projects opening new fields of knowledge on the Shoah and allowing a comparative and transnational approach.

-A particular emphasis is placed on projects originating from researchers from Eastern European countries.
+Particular emphasis is placed on projects originating from researchers in the countries of Eastern Europe.

-Deadline for submission of dossiers (to be drafted in English only) for the first session: 30 September 2015
+Deadline for submission of files (to be drafted only in English) for the first session: 30 September 2015

 For more information, follow this link